 - Related: Haunted Spots in Japan to See

 - Related: Ancient Ruins in Japan To Check Out

 The park offers a number of kid-friendly theme sections, attractions, hot springs, and the breathtaking view of Mt.
 Fuji rising above, in addition to the thrills and chills.

-Rides To Check Out At Fuji-Q Highland In Japan
+Coolest Rides At Fuji-Q Highland In Japan

 The Big Four set of record-breaking roller coasters at Fuji-Q, which also includes the renowned haunted house, Fujiyama, Do-Dodonpa, Takabisha, and Eejanaika, are the park’s principal attractions.
 Don’t go unless you cross all five off your list!